chef/chef-web-docs/chef_master/source/config_rb_server.rst

 The following settings are typically added to the server configuration file (no equal sign is necessary to set the value):

 ``api_fqdn``
-   The FQDN for the Chef server.
+   The FQDN for the Chef Infra Server.
 This setting is not in the server configuration file by default.
-When added, its value should be equal to the FQDN for the service URI used by the Chef server.
+When added, its value should be equal to the FQDN for the service URI used by the Chef Infra Server.
 For example: ``api_fqdn "chef.example.com"``.

 ``bootstrap``
    Default value: ``true``.